-MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
+MTU: Maximum Transmission Unit - you may need to change the MTU interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.